yohasebe/monadic-chat-cli/README.md

 The current default language model for `research` mode is `gpt-3.5-turbo`.

-In `research` mode, the conversation between the user and the large-scale language model is accomplished by a special mechanism that tracks the conversation history in a monadic structure.
-By default, when the number of tokens in the response from the GPT (which increases with each iteration because of the conversation history) reaches a certain value, the oldest message is deleted.
+In `research` mode, the conversation between the user and the large-scale language model is accomplished with a mechanism that tracks the conversation history in a monadic structure.
+In the default configuration, the dialogue messages are reduced after ten turns by deleting the oldest ones (but not the messages that the `system` role has given as instructions).

 If you wish to specify how the conversation history is handled as the interaction with the GPT model unfolds, you can write a `Proc` object containing Ruby code.
 Since various metadata are available in this mode, finer-grained control is possible.